About the Artist

 Artist’s Statement

 This longing came closer to becoming reality when in 1978 I received the gift of faith in Christ and began to seriously consider the possibility of becoming a “religious painter.”
 My first attempts were simply “updates” of Old Master paintings.
 While these masterpieces once delivered a powerful message about faith, the advance of artistic styles and conventions eventually diminished their power – they looked old-fashioned and their message no longer resonated with contemporary viewers.
 I wanted to rework them, listen to their story, edit and then build upon what was usable, passing their message on with a fresh voice to a new generation.
-And although this generation is conditioned by media over-exposure, mesmerized by science and technology and cynical about God, it is the generation that I am a part of and with which I can communicate (examples: “New World Order (after Massaccio) ’90,” “Susannah and the Elders (after Gentileschi ‘90,” “Jacob and Rachael (after Dyce) ’88”).
+And although this generation is conditioned by media over-exposure, mesmerized by science and technology and cynical about God, it is the generation that I am a part of and with which I live and communicate (examples: “New World Order (after Massaccio) ’90,” “Susannah and the Elders (after Gentileschi ‘90,” “Jacob and Rachael (after Dyce) ’88”).

 From “Stirring the Waters” Show at Westmont College, May 2003